Ghita-Stefan-Andrei/GamblingDiscordBot/README.md

 <p> If you lost you can react with the blue emoji for a reroll</p>
 <p> If you won, you will be asked if you want to double or not by likeing or dislikeing the message</p>
 <p> When doubleing you can pick red or black to test your luck or if u changed your mind you can reroll by selecting the blue emoji</p>
+<p> If the game didn't end by loseing all your money type /end </p>